Call us: 04842886900 | E-mail: care@extravelmoney.com

 If you are trying to pay in the same foreign currency as loaded in your forex card then there would be no extra charges.

-However, say you have USD in your forex card and are trying to pay for a purchase in Singapore in Singaporean Dollars, then apart from the exchange rate, there will also be a currency conversion fee of 1-3 %.
-The exact rate depends on the forex card provider.
+However, say you have USD in your Forex card and are trying to pay for a purchase in Singapore in Singaporean Dollars, then Apart from the exchange rate, there will also be a currency conversion fee of 1 to 3%.
+The exact rate depends on the Forex card provider.

-So simply making sure to load the currency of the country you are going to will help you avoid cross-currency fees.
+So make sure to load the currency of the country you are going to.
+This will help you avoid cross-currency fees.

 Niyo Global Card